Mangroves Ecosystems at Everglades Holiday Park Airboat Tours

-On your Everglades tour at Everglades Holiday Park, the boat captain will take you through various channels of winding waterways.
+On your Everglades National Park airboat tours at Everglades Holiday Park, the captain of your Everglades boat will take you through various channels of winding waterways.
 As you zip across the river of grass, you are bound to see masses of tangled roots forming thick, dense mangroves.
-You might wonder what exactly these are, and how they contribute to life in the Everglades.
+You might wonder what exactly these are, and how they contribute to life in the area while you're on your Everglades airboat tour.

 What exactly are mangroves?
-Mangroves are trees and shrubs that are adapted to life in brackish water environments.
+Mangroves are trees and shrubs that are adapted to life in brackish water environments, you're bound to see a few on one of your Everglades National Park boat tours.
 They are typically red, black, or white.
 They look like dense, thick, tangled prop roots that make their connected trees appear to rise above the water.
 Mangroves are shaped like this as an adaptation to the daily rise and fall of the tides, which happens twice a day.
 They are built to withstand the harsh growing conditions and subtropical climate of South Florida.

 Everglades National Park has the largest stand of protected mangrove forests in the hemisphere.
 Mangroves are essential to life in the Everglades.
 They stabilize the coastline and reduce erosion from storm surges, waves, and tides.
-They provide a safe habitat for birds, reptiles, fish, and other animals seeking shelter from Everglades predators.
+They provide a safe habitat for birds, reptiles, fish, and other animals seeking shelter from the Everglades predators you'll see on your Miami airboat tours.

 During the dry season, you can expect to see wading birds within the mangroves of the Everglades, using them as a home to feed and nest.
 During the wet season, mangroves serve as a defense against the strong winds of hurricanes traveling across South Florida.